armanissayev/Weather/README.md

  ![Alt text](image.png)

 # How to install:
- Download the file into your Windows device, and unpack it everywhere you want.\
+ Download the file into your Windows device, and unpack it anywhere you want.\
  Copy the your local link to the folder, and go to **This pc** -> **Properties** -> **Advanced system settings** -> **Environment variables** -> **Path** -> **Click on "New" button and paste the link of your folder**.\
  Restart your device.